 Thadeus holds a Master’s Degree in Development Economics and a Bachelor’s of Science in Statistics.
 He has over 10 years of work experience in policy research.
 His areas of interest include social protection, rural livelihood, and agriculture transformation.
 Over the years he has been engaged in various stages of undertaking research, thereby building strong competence in data collection, management, and data analysis.
 Some of his research work has focused on input subsidies, crop production and agriculture productivity, post-harvest losses, and food security.
 His current research work also relates to the role of cash transfer programs in promoting education outcomes.

 Amani is a professional in the field of library and information studies with more than thirteen years.
 He holds a Diploma of Library and Information Studies from the School of Library, Archives and Documentation Studies (SLADS) in 2004, Bachelor of Arts in Library and Information Studies pursued at Tumaini University Dar es Salaam College (TURDARCo) in 2009.
 He also holds a Master’s Degree in Business Administration specializing in Human Resource Management from the University of Iringa.
-Amani is currently doing a Master of Arts Degree in Information Studies at the University of Dar es Salaam.
+Amani graduated for a Master of Arts Degree in Information Studies at the University of Dar es Salaam.